 Season runs 1st May – 30th April every year

-- You must always ask permission for guests before you arrive at the fishery.
-Failure to do so may result in you both being asked to leave.
+You must ALWAYS ASK PERMISSION FOR ANY GUEST before you arrive at the fishery.
+Permission must be grated each and every time.
+You may only have one guest.
+Failure to do so may result in you all/both being asked to leave.

 - Minimum line strength of 12lb.
 Braided mainline is not allowed for fishing rods.

 - Maximum hook size is a size 6.
 No barbless or bent hooks.

 - Your rigs must be safe, if you are unsure please ask.
 If the lake becomes weedy then leaders and lead core will not be allowed.
 Make sure all leads can be ejected easily on lead clip set ups.

 - No naked line set ups.
 All rods must have a length of (at least 30cm) tubing, safe-zone leader, leader material, or lead core above the lead and/or on chod rigs.

 - Never bring a carp sack on to the fishery.
 Instant ban for those found to be using them.

 - Please ensure you have medication to treat hook holds or scale damaged carp.

 - Large unhooking mat required at all times with high sides.
 All fish to be photographed over the unhooking mat and returned as soon as possible.

 - Never leave your rods unattended this includes leaving them with an authorised guest whilst you have a chat in the next swim down or go to bait a spot.
 The ticket is yours, not your guests.
 Maximum of three rods fishing per angler.
 This includes your float rod.